 Sign up below to request a consultation with one of our attorneys.

 As you approach and enter retirement, long-term care insurance becomes less of a simple topic of conversation and more of a necessity.
 It is important to become educated on long-term care insurance options to help defray the cost of future health care.
 While not everyone can afford the insurance or will be medically qualified, long term care insurance can serve as a critical component to an overall asset protection strategy.

-The Elder Law attorneys at Cona Elder Law offer years of experience creating comprehensive plans to help people like you achieve a superior peace of mind.
+The elder law attorneys at Cona Elder Law offer years of experience creating comprehensive plans to help people like you achieve a superior peace-of-mind.
 Although we do not offer long-term care insurance policies, we can help guide you and make sure you understand how long-term care insurance fits into an asset protection plan.

 Long-term care insurance is a type of personal care service or skilled care service you may need if you are no longer able to care for yourself due to chronic illness, special need, cognitive impairment, or disability.
 This coverage can provide assistance with functions, such as:

 Depending on the type of long-term care insurance, you can have services provided in a nursing home, at your home, in a hospice facility, or assisted living facility.
-Let's take a closer look at the different types of long-term care insurance.

 As the name suggests, employer-sponsored long-term care insurance is offered by your employer.
 One of the key benefits of this type of plan is it usually doesn't include underwriting, which means you would not have to qualify medically.

 Organization-provided long-term care insurance is offered through an organization or association.
 This type of insurance may be used as a form of coinsurance which can help supplement other costs incurred.

 These are programs you pay into for long-term care insurance.
 With this type of coverage, you may be allowed to keep a certain amount of assets and still qualify for Medicaid.
 New York has several New York State Partnership for Long-Term Care Plans.